• Skip to primary navigation

 Scholarships and Financial Aid

-Our department offers over 35 scholarships annually to undergraduate students to help make higher education more affordable and accessible.
 To be eligible for these scholarships, undergraduate students need to fill out the university scholarship application.
 Scholarship awards are assessed each year and given based on need and availability of funds.
 Students may be eligible for different scholarships based on the type of student they are.
-For more information on application deadlines, please visit the Important Dates page on the university website.
+For more information on application deadlines, please visit the Important Dates page on Aggie OneStop.
 Students will be notified by the department if they have received an award.

 To be eligible for university scholarships, graduate students need to fill out the university scholarship application.
 In addition to university scholarships, the Department may offer a limited number of competitive or travel scholarships based on merit and financial need.
 Recipients of such scholarships are eligible for a waiver of non-resident tuition.
 Requests for applications will be announced and distributed through the department.